ichbinfreya/CryptoClustering/README.md

 This project applies unsupervised machine learning techniques to cluster various cryptocurrencies based on their price change percentages over different time periods.
 The primary goal is to explore the natural groupings of cryptocurrencies and understand the impact of dimensionality reduction using Principal Component Analysis (PCA) on the clustering results.

 ## Methodology
 The project leverages the K-Means clustering algorithm, a popular unsupervised learning technique used to partition data into distinct clusters based on feature similarity.
-We perform clustering on both the original feature space and a reduced-dimensional space obtained using PCA to assess the impact of feature reduction on clustering performance.
+I perform clustering on both the original feature space and a reduced-dimensional space obtained using PCA to assess the impact of feature reduction on clustering performance.

 ### Key Steps
 1. Data Preprocessing: